MintaYLu/COT/Readme.md

 ## Functions
 - COT(df_raw, df_mean, logarithmic_data, normalization, silent): COT class constructor.
+During this step either the raw gene data or the subtype mean data will be imported and preprocessed, i.e., performing exponential transformation or sample-wise normalization.
     - Parameters:
         - df_raw (pandas.DataFrame): The raw gene data stored as a pandas Dataframe. df_raw has the following format: each row represents a gene, and each column represents a sample.
 Default value is None.
         - df_mean (pandas.DataFrame): The subtype mean data stored as a pandas Dataframe. df_mean has the following format: each row represents a gene, and each column represents a subtype.
 Default value is None.
-        - logarithmic_data (True/False): If “True”, then the input data in the csv file is logarithmic, and we perform the exponential transformation to restore the raw gene features during the data loading process.
+        - logarithmic_data (True/False): If “True”, then the input data, df_raw and df_mean, is logarithmic, and we perform the exponential transformation to restore the raw gene features during the data loading process.
 Default value is “False”.
-        - normalization (True/False): If “True”, then the input data will be normalized during the preprocessing step.
+        - normalization (True/False): If “True”, then the feature-wise normalizayion will be applied to the input data, df_raw and df_mean.
 Default value is “True”.
         - silent (True/False): If “True”, turn off the standard output.
 Default value is “False”.
     - Outputs:
         - Store the raw gene data at the class attribute, df_raw.